Home Share & Host Agency

 Home sharing enables adults with diverse abilities to choose an environment that addresses their specific needs and desires.
 Individuals might live with a family, roommate, couple, or in their own suite within a family home.

 Individuals choose home share because it provides an ideal balance of support and independence.
-It is entirely person centered allowing individuals to select a home share provider and home environment that suits them best.
+It is entirely person centred allowing individuals to select a home share provider and home environment that suits them best.
 Support is flexible and evolves according to the individual’s changing needs.
 For some, home share is a stepping-stone to even greater independence.
 For others, it is an arrangement that will last for many years.
-An individual may already have a specific home share provider in mind or they may ask for assistance to them to find a match, someone who best supports their needs and lifestyle preferences.
+An Individual may already have a specific home share provider in mind or they may ask for assistance to them to find a match, someone who best supports their needs and lifestyle preferences.

 Home Share Providers

 “Being a home share provider is not a job…..it is a chosen lifestyle.”

 Home share providers open their homes to an individual and share the commitment of community living.
 They come from a range of ethnic and cultural backgrounds and represent a variety of family structures.